P.G. County to lift COVID restrictions, MoCo plans to ease rules

 “Getting back to a sense of normalcy is comforting,” said Jason Berry, founder of KNEAD Hospitality + Design, which owns Succotash National Harbor.
 “But we haven’t been given concrete information about the details surrounding the lifted restrictions.”

-He said Succotash, a waterfront eaterie with a large patio, was luckier than some restaurants, but “just like everyone else in the restaurant and hospitality industry, we were hit hard … We were closed and doing take-out only for four months, then we opened at partial capacity, and have been at partial capacity, up until this point.”
+He said Succotash, a waterfront eatery with a large patio, was luckier than some restaurants, but “just like everyone else in the restaurant and hospitality industry, we were hit hard … We were closed and doing takeout only for four months, then we opened at partial capacity, and have been at partial capacity, up until this point.”

 Prince George’s is easing restrictions after a rapid decline in COVID-19 metrics and an increase in vaccination rates, County Executive Angela Alsobrooks tweeted Monday.

-The county will reevaluate mask requirements depending on COVID-19 health trends and vaccination rates of residents.
+The county will re-evaluate mask requirements depending on COVID-19 health trends and vaccination rates of residents.

 Over the last week, the positivity rate for COVID-19 cases dropped from 4% to 3%, according to a Friday update from Ms. Alsobrooks.
 The average daily case rate of COVID-19 cases per 100,000 residents also declined from 14.2 to 8.7 in five days.
 Weekly deaths have also dropped, data shows.